davidjumiller/DORA-ProgramAnalysis/MILESTONES.md

 - Visualizer - design finalized for the most part (See Mockup), json input sent from engine also mostly finalized.
 - Engine - File input and AST generation finished, AST Visitor and JSON output in progress.

-## Working JSON input to visualizer
+## API output example to visualizer frontend

     [
       {